gbxyz/rdapper/README.md

 - the "tagged" handle of an entity, such as an LIR, registrar, or domain admin/tech contact.
-Because these handles are difficult to distinguish from domain names, you must use the `--type` argument to explicitly tell `rdapper` that you want to perform an entity query.
+Because these handles are difficult to distinguish from domain names, you must use the `--type` argument to explicitly tell `rdapper` that you want to perform an entity query, .e.g `rdapper --type=entity ABC123-EXAMPLE`.

 ## ADDITIONAL ARGUMENTS